fusioncharts/dev_centre_docs/map-guide/customizing-your-map.md

 Given below is the data used to build the map

-{% embed_data {"source": "map-guide-world-population-legend-with-icons-asia-africa.js"} %}
+{% embed_data map-guide-world-population-legend-with-icons-asia-africa.js %}

 ## Customizing label display text

 It is also possible to use a completely customizable text to display for each specific entity.
 In the chart below we configure the data label of each continent as sparse, moderate or dense based on the population density.

-{% embed_chart {"source": "map-guide-world-population-legend-with-icons-density.js", "id": "4"} %}
+{% embed_chart map-guide-world-population-legend-with-icons-density.js %}

 The attribute used to define the display text for labels is as follows: